jeremyyoung33/SimpleGame/README.md

 # SimpleGame
 How to Play: Click on the head of the "surviving" stick person to advance.
 There is ONLY 1.
-Game will launch and run after typing name and pressing enter. **Code structure is current for place holders for future improvements.
+ **Code structure is current for place holders for future improvements.

 Requires: pygame via "pip install pygame"
             More on pygame - https://pypi.org/project/pygame/